Related Recipe: These Healthy Pumpkin Chocolate Chip Cookies are light, fluffy and so delicious that no one will know they are lower in calories!

 These cookies are extremely basic and easy to throw together if you need a quick cookie recipe.
 Ten simple ingredients you probably already have on hand, and you are ready to go.

 This recipe calls for softened butter.
 You will want to be sure your butter is softened, not melted.
 If you use melted butter, the cookie dough will be runny and difficult to roll into balls, making the cinnamon and sugar step almost impossible.
+I have found the best way to soften butter is to let it sit at room temperature for about an hour, and it will be perfectly soft.
+We do not recommend microwaving it.

 These freeze great.
 If you have leftovers, place them in a ziplock bag and place them in the freezer.
 I think they taste even more delicious frozen.
 They make the most delicious hot chocolate dipping cookies.

+Our favorite holiday drink is our grandma’s famous Homemade Apple Cider.
+We love dunking our cookies into it, and getting that delicious pumpkin, cinnamon, and apple flavor, all in one bite.
 We also love dunking our cookies in our Nutella Hot Chocolate.
 If you have never tried a Pumpkin Snickerdoodle, we recommend it with a little Nutella.
 If the Nutella is in Hot Cocoa form, that’s even better.

-- Christmas Santa Cookies
+- Healthy Pumpkin Cookies

-- White Chocolate Cheesecake Pumpkin Cookies
+- Nutella Pumpkin Cookies

 - Pumpkin Hershey’s Kiss Cookies